 Purpose:Location: University of Rochester

-after their tumor is removed.
+is considered metastatic.
 Drugs used in chemotherapy, such as bleomycin, carboplatin,

 etoposide, and cisplatin, work in different ways to stop the growth of tumor cells,

 either by killing the cells, by stopping them from dividing, or by stopping them from

 spreading.
 The trial studies whether carboplatin or cisplatin is the preferred chemotherapy

 to use in treating metastatic standard risk germ cell tumors.

 Lead Researcher (Principal Investigator)

 Study Contact Information